htal hysterectomy at 38

 by: Wray

 Hi there The symptoms you describe certainly warrant trying progesterone.
 Needless to say I'm biased towards the one we make, it is as organic as we can make it, it is high strength and one of the most reasonable in cost on the market.
-As you are now menopausal please see this web page on how to use the cream.
+As you are now menopausal please see this web page on how to use progesterone cream.
 Please also read this page, as oestrogen dominance can occur which is very disconcerting!
 The thinning hair is due to high androgens, progesterone helps suppress these.
 I suggest you also take 2000mg/day inositol, often called the anti-alopecia vitamin.
 And 2000mg/day N-acetyl cysteine, this makes hair, nails and skin strong and healthy.
 Take care, Wray

 Click here to add your own comments

 Join in and write your own page!
 It's easy to do.
 How?
+Simply click here to return to Progesterone faq.

-Search over 3,000 pages on this site...
+Search over 8,400 pages on this site...